What is XBRL?

 More information on XBRL can be found at www.xbrl.org.

-As of 1 November 2007, the Accounting and Corporate Regulatory Authority (ACRA) implemented a new filing requirement for Singapore incorporated companies to file their financial statements in XBRL format.
+From 1 November 2007, the Accounting and Corporate Regulatory Authority (ACRA) implemented the requirement for Singapore-incorporated companies to file their financial statements in XBRL format.

 Why Is XBRL Needed?